AdvancedModularManikin/example-module/Documents/Tutorial_6.md

 ```

-This tutorial will explain and how teh correct proceedures to cleanup after initialized types that aren't being used anymore.
+This tutorial will explain the correct proceedures to cleanup after initialized types that aren't being used anymore.

 Create DDS Manager